jerfletcher/BitNet-wasm/examples/standalone/README.md

 ## Technical Details

-- The demo uses [Dexie.js](https://dexie.org/) for IndexedDB access
+- The demo downloads models fresh each time for simplicity
-- Models are automatically cached and managed to prevent excessive storage use
 - The implementation follows the integration guide from the BitNet-WASM documentation
+- Uses a Node.js Express server for local development

 ## Source Code